hyperledger/besu-docs/docs/Concepts/Consensus-Protocols/Comparing-PoA.md

 # Comparing proof of authority consensus protocols

-Besu implements the Clique, IBFT 2.0, and QBFT proof of authority consensus protocols.
-Proof of authority consensus protocols work when participants know each other and there is a level of trust between them.
+Besu implements the QBFT, IBFT 2.0, and Clique proof of authority (PoA) [consensus protocols](Overview-Consensus.md).
+PoA consensus protocols work when participants know each other and there is a level of trust between them.
 For example, in a permissioned consortium network.

-Proof of authority consensus protocols have faster block times and a much greater transaction throughput than the Ethash proof of work consensus protocol used on the Ethereum Mainnet.
+PoA consensus protocols have faster block times and a much greater transaction throughput than the Ethash proof of work consensus protocol used on the Ethereum Mainnet.

-In Clique, IBFT 2.0, or QBFT, a group of nodes in the network act as signers (Clique) or validators (IBFT 2.0 and QBFT).
+In QBFT, IBFT 2.0, or Clique, a group of nodes in the network act as validators (IBFT 2.0 and QBFT) or signers (Clique).
 The existing nodes in the signer/validator pool vote to add nodes to or remove nodes from the pool.

 !!! note